The Sisters Brothers: Plot summary

 The Sisters brothers slowly make their way back to Oregon City, stopping in Mayfield on the way, only to discover the entire town burned down and the gold bullion they had hidden there missing.
 Mayfield's whores gang up on the brothers and rob them of their little remaining money and pistols.
 Charlie's burned hand is eventually amputated, and Eli nurses him back to health.
 Profoundly distressed by the experience, Charlie's former confidence and fearlessness are now gone.
 Eli, too, is uncertain what to do with himself, but sets out first to break the endless cycle of killers hired by the Commodore by killing him instead.
 He finds the Commodore soliloquizing in a bathtub in his mansion and drowns him.
-Now free of their life of crime, the brothers return to their mother's house, who welcomes them to stay.
+Now free of their life of crime, the brothers return to their mother's house, where she welcomes them to stay.

 Conception

 The Sisters Brothers was inspired by a Time–Life book on the California Gold Rush, which deWitt found at a yard sale.